ArdentLabs/bootcamp-fall-2017/week2/README.md

 ```

  > If you're feeling particularly adventurous, you can do some more research on
  > [functions in JavaScript][1].
-As it turns outs, functions are just objects!
+As it turns out, functions are just objects!

- > "In JavaScript every function is actually a Function object."

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function

 ## Higher order functions

-One really powerful feature of JavaScript is its support for functions as a
+One really powerful feature of JavaScript is its support for functions as
 *first class types*.
 This means that whatever you can do with regular types,
 you can do with functions.

-Let's do something mind-bending 💫
+Let's do something mind-bending:

 ```js
 const execute = (a, b, operation) => {